 - railway workers (and others, especially in the public sector) have taken action over inadequate pension schemes;

-- in April 2006 there was an unofficial walkout at the
+in April 2006 there was an unofficial walkout at the Vauxhall plant at

 - a campaign is launched for a trade-union freedom bill…

-hand, as Anne Perkins argues: when it was announced that the Peugeot factory at
+the other hand, as Anne Perkins argues: when it was announced that the Peugeot

 The grass-roots labour movement and trade unions certainly seem less powerful today.
 To take one recent dispute: in 2005, 813 workers at Gate Gourmet (supplying airline meals) were sacked.
 This was followed by an illegal strike, and when the TGWU did get involved, the dispute ended with only 272 workers re-instated.
 Moreover, British workers change jobs more often than their European counterparts, and although here are fewer days lost to strikes, there has been an increase in working days lost through absenteeism.

 Some commentators argue that any signs of activity in unions these days are in the “old economy” i.e. previously state-owned industries such as the Post Office, Railways and the public sector (e.g. David Cautes of the Work Foundation, cited by Perkins).
 It is also said that the focus of trade union protest these days has shifted: now it is seen as important to oppose the fragmented, atomised workplaces, and the “flexible workforce” (which means that workers are expected to be “easy-come, easy-go”).
+Currently (2016) ‘zero-hours’ contracts are the focus of much discontent.
 Other current issues include more family-friendly working hours and – still! – equal pay.
 In 2002 Bob Crow argued that rail-workers were trying to counter the inequalities produced by the privatisations of the ‘90s; also, train drivers had become scarce and were therefore able to command higher wages.

-according to Prof. David Metcalf (quoted by Polly Toynbee, Guardian,
+importantly, according to Prof. David Metcalf (quoted by Polly Toynbee,

-important to compare British industrial relations laws (especially as modified
+it is important to compare British industrial relations laws (especially as

-by the Blair government) with other countries’ laws, and with international
+modified by the Blair government) with other countries’ laws, and with

 - the Council of Europe declared in November 2002 that “the scope for workers to defend their interests through lawful collective action is ..